Table of Contents

 2. Spring Temple Buddha

-The second tallest statue in the world, the Spring Temple Buddha, is a magnificent representation of Vairoka Buddha.
-It stands on a lotus-shaped throne in the Fodu Shan Scenic Area.
-Construction began in 1997 and was completed in 2008.
-The statue sits on a hill.
+The Spring Temple Buddha, the second tallest statue in the world, is a stunning depiction of Vairoka Buddha.
+It gracefully sits on a lotus-shaped throne in the Fodu Shan Scenic Area.
+The construction of this monumental statue began in 1997 and was completed in 2008.
+The statue is perched on a hill, adding to its grandeur.

 - Height: 128 meters (420 feet), including base: 208 meters (682 feet)